nathan-a-macleod/mesh-composer/README.md

 ----createPrebuiltModel.js -> Lets the user create a new object from the settings menu.

-----transformInputs.js -> Lets the user edit the transform properties of the selected object.
+----transformInputs.js -> Lets the user edit the transform properties of the selected object (movement, rotation, scale).

 ----materialInputs.js -> Lets the user edit the material settings of the selected object.

-----editMode.js -> Lets the user go into edit mode, and click to select faces, extrude them, etc.
+----editMode.js -> Lets the user go into edit mode, and click to select faces, extrude them, transform them, etc.

 ----menus.js -> Handles things like opening and closing menus, as well as going into preview mode (preview mode has been paused on THIS branch).

 ----OrbitControls.js -> The OrbitControls library allowing the user to easily orbit and move around the scene.

-----SubdivisionModifier.js -> The SubdivisionModifier library allowing the user to subdivide some geometry.
+----SubdivisionModifier.js -> The SubdivisionModifier library allowing the user to subdivide selected geometry.

 ----three.js -> The THREE.js library file.